-Never take the last protocol!
+Never take the last test form!
 Let me or the TA know if we are running low on test record forms.

 You will need to have a stopwatch.
 Try to get one that doesn't make a sound when you start and stop it.
+An app on your phone is fine, but make sure you can restart it with and without resetting it.

-You may also need access a CD player when we discuss the WJ.
+You may also need access to a CD player on your computer or elsewhere when we discuss the WJ.
 It should have a counter, and you will also need a stereo-to-mono adapter, a Y-adapter, and two sets of earphones.
 Radio Shack sells all these components.